DanyalHabib007/personalized-learning-integration/readme.md

 4. Run the frontend (Use any server Apache or Ningnx). 🎨

+5. Setup Qdrant Vector database using docker [Link](https://qdrant.tech/documentation/quickstart/)

-5. To run Mistral chatbot
+6. To run Mistral chatbot
     ```bash
     chainlit run appy.py
     ```